AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 In the figure, we see a record type with some components, and a sample layout for that record type assuming the compiler does not reorder the components.
-Observe that some bytes allocated to objects of type R are unused (the darkly shaded ones).
-In this case that's because the alignment of subtype S happens to be 4 on this machine.
-The component X of that subtype S cannot start at byte offset 1, or 2, or 3, because those addresses would not satisfy the alignment constraint of S. (We're assuming byte 0 is at a word-aligned address.)
-Therefore, X starts at the object's starting address plus 4.
-Components B and C are of types that have an alignment of 1, so they can start at any storage element.
+Observe that some bytes allocated to objects of type :ada:`R` are unused (the darkly shaded ones).
+In this case that's because the alignment of subtype :ada:`S` happens to be 4 on this machine.
+The component :ada:`X` of that subtype :ada:`S` cannot start at byte offset 1, or 2, or 3, because those addresses would not satisfy the alignment constraint of :ada:`S`.
+(We're assuming byte 0 is at a word-aligned address.)
+Therefore, :ada:`X` starts at the object's starting address plus 4.
+Components :ada:`B` and :ada:`C` are of types that have an alignment of 1, so they can start at any storage element.
-They immediately follow the bytes allocated to component X. Therefore, R'Size is 80, or 10 bytes.
-The three bytes following component M are simply not used.
+They immediately follow the bytes allocated to component :ada:`X`.
+Therefore, :ada:`R'Size` is 80, or 10 bytes.
+The three bytes following component :ada:`M` are simply not used.

-But what about the two bytes following component C?
+But what about the two bytes following component :ada:`C`?
 They could be allocated to stand-alone objects if they would fit.
-More likely, though, the compiler will allocate those two bytes to objects of type R, that is, 12 bytes instead of 10 are allocated.
+More likely, though, the compiler will allocate those two bytes to objects of type :ada:`R`, that is, 12 bytes instead of 10 are allocated.
 As a result, 96 bits are actually used in memory.
 The extra, unused 16 bits are "padding."

 Why add unused padding?
-It simplifies the memory allocation of objects of type R. Suppose some array type has components of record type R.
+It simplifies the memory allocation of objects of type :ada:`R`.
+Suppose some array type has components of record type :ada:`R`.
 Assuming the first component is aligned properly, every following component will also be aligned properly, automatically, because the two padding bytes are considered parts of the components.